alekfrohlich/albi/README.md

 # Albi

-Albi is a reaction extractor.
-It's goal is to parse a subset of Gro that is semantically meaningful to simulators and synthesis tools cabable of handling the SBML standard.
+Albi is a gro to SBML transpiler.
+It's goal is to translate a subset of the gro programming language that is semantically meaningful to simulators and synthesis tools cabable of handling the SBML standard.

 ## Installing